Being involved in a car accident

 True, you probably already understand that driving while tired is dangerous to a degree.
 That said, this example earns a spot on this list because many people simply don’t realize precisely how dangerous drowsy driving can be.

-According to researchers, depending on how tired a person is, driving while tired can be as dangerous as driving while drunk.
+, depending on how tired a person is, driving while tired can be as dangerous as driving while drunk.

 Additionally, research has shown that many people who were involved in accidents because they fell asleep at the wheel were surprised, as they didn’t believe they were tired enough to simply fall asleep without planning to.